 Migration of chemicals, salts and metals

 Water absorbs just about everything.
 Cuts through mountains and moves otherwise hard substances around in our world.

-WaterStillar systems are all built with food safe materials (stainless steel, enamel and glass) and no plastics.
-For practical reasons a food grade plastic tube from the system to your kitchen may be used – but we recommend as short distance as possible and the contact time is very short and should not cause any problems.
+WaterStillar systems are all built with food-safe materials (stainless steel, enamel and glass) and no plastics.
+For practical reasons a food-grade plastic tube from the system to your kitchen may be used – but we recommend as short a distance as possible.
+Then the contact time should not cause any problems.

 Maintenance – deposits

 When water is cleaned, the elements in water are left behind.
 Hard water is water that has high mineral content.
 Hard water is typically formed when water percolates through deposits of limestone and chalk which are largely made up of calcium and magnesium carbonates.

 Getting rid of these deposits is a matter of manual cleaning, using a locally available de-scaling agent.
 Typically used for coffee machines.
 Follow the safety instructions and wear proper protection.
 The need for cleaning is according to your feed water – a lot of deposits call for cleaning often and make sure the WaterStillar system is performing at its best.
 The drinking water quality will always be the same, but the daily production will go down if the inside is full of calcium.

 So, what is wrong with plastic water bottles ?

 To bottle water in order to preserve, make it handy and keep water drinkable is quite smart.
 Plastic water bottles are here to stay and it is very hard to imagine a world without bottled water.
 But the problems related to bottled water, in general are many: cost, waste, transportation, chemicals, carbon footprint, space and perhaps more.